nat-20/ORACLE-ddos/README.md

 It is possible that in the middle of the tool execution could appear the next issue: "sudo: pip2.7: command not found".
 The solution is to open the file ($ONOS_ROOT/tools/dev/p4vm/install-p4-tools.sh) and change all "pip2.7" by "pip".
 Then, run the file again.

 ## Prepering the TEST environment
-- Run the ONOS controller activating only the APPs required by the implementation.
+1. Run the ONOS controller activating only the APPs required by the implementation.
 These applications are the bmv2-driver, gui, and the custom application in charge of the extraction of the flow information and the features calculation.
 Although, the last one mentioned is not installed yet into the ONOS, at the moment to be done it, the application is activivated automaticly.
 To run the ONOS controller, you must be located in **~/onos** directory.
 Then, execute the next command on a terminal:
 ```
 ONOS_APPS=drivers.bmv2,gui,org.p4.template ok clean
 ```
 On a other terminal, download **ORACLE_ddos** repository into the home **(~/)** of you virtual machine.
 In the root of this new directory you can find a **Makefile** which containts the different commands needed to execute each part of the proyect in a easy way.

-- Get into the ORACLE ddos folder and compile the p4 application with the follow Make command:
+2. Get into the ORACLE ddos folder and compile the p4 application with the follow Make command:
 ```
 make p4
 ```
 If the compilation was successful, the p4 compilator crates a new folder (**./p4src/build**) with two files (**bmv2.json** and **p4info.txt**).
+Make sure that the compilation does not show any error.

+3.